-With no oil glands to moisturize, a minimal protective skin barrier and continual exposure to the elements (sun and cold weather are key culprits), it’s no wonder that lips get cracked, dry and uncomfortable.
-Then there are potentially aggravating ingredients – for me, it’s the pigment in some red lipsticks; for others it can be toothpaste – plus sensitivity triggered by the overuse of medicated lip balms, which often contain abrasive camphor and menthol.
-The result is on-going irritation, peeling and the inevitable dry/lick cycle.
+With no oil glands to moisturize, a minimal protective skin barrier and continual exposure to the elements (sun and cold weather are key culprits), it’s no wonder lips get cracked, dry and uncomfortable.
+Then there are potentially aggravating ingredients – for me, it’s the pigment in some red lipsticks; for others, it can be toothpaste – plus sensitivity triggered by the overuse of medicated lip balms, which often contain abrasive camphor and menthol.
+The result is ongoing irritation, peeling and the inevitable dry/lick cycle.

 How can you treat chapped lips?

-Most lips balms sooth and comfort in the short term, but for a lasting, fundamental change, you need to use something more occlusive, like a salve – this will create a protective layer that keeps moisture in and irritants out while your lips repair.
+Most lips balms soothe and comfort in the short term, but for a lasting, fundamental change, you need to use something more occlusive, such as a salve – this will create a protective layer that keeps moisture in and irritants out while your lips repair.
 Choose something that won’t instantly be licked off – I use a thick slick of Crème de la Mer overnight (La Mer Lip Balm is also excellent), or By Terry’s cult Baume de Rose, which is incredible on dry lips, as is the pure lanolin-based Lano Lips Hands All Over.
 For an even deeper treatment, layer an oil (almond or vitamin E) underneath – I love Algenist’s new Genius Liquid Collagen or Nº 28 Lip Treatment Oil.
 Do this every night and, if possible, during the day to see and feel a lasting difference.

 Are there short-term solutions?